The Lindy Effect

 When we observe an object’s life, we can use Lindy to estimate its life expectancy or hazard rate.
 For example, we can estimate a book’s life expectancy on the bestsellers’ list (its life expectancy) or its chances of dropping off next week (its hazard rate).
 Of course, the two are negatively correlated.

-Our estimate of an entity’s hazard rate decreases as time passes without it breaking/disappearing.
+Our estimate of an entity's hazard rate decreases as time passes without that entity disappearing.

-The first keyword is “an entity’s.”
-A book staying months on the NYT bestsellers’ list doesn’t mean that all books on it are less likely to drop off next week.
+The first keyword is "an entity's."
+A book staying for months on the NYT bestsellers' list does not mean that all books on it are less likely to drop off next week.
 It just means that that specific book is less likely to disappear.

-The second keyword is “our estimate.”
-The book’s hazard rate doesn’t decrease over time.
-Its hazard rate is probably constant.
-Instead, it’s our estimate that decreases.
+The second keyword is "our estimate."
+The book's hazard rate does not decrease over time; its hazard rate is probably constant.
+Instead, it is our estimate that decreases.
 The longer the book survives, the more reasons we have to lower our hazard rate estimates.

 The hazard rate for perishables

-We previously saw that Lindy applies to perishables, but only when they are distant from natural bounds, such as senility.
+We previously saw that Lindy applies to perishables, but only when they are distant from natural limits, such as senility.
 Now that we know about the hazard rate, let’s clarify this sentence.

 We can decouple the effects of Lindy and of decay into multiple hazard rates that we can aggregate together to obtain an entity’s total hazard rate.
 For example, a person’s total hazard rate is made of:

-• The hazard rate from accidents (subject to Lindy; the more a person survives, the more we can suppose them to be cautious, and thus, the lower our estimate of his hazard rate from accidents).
+The hazard rate from accidents (subject to Lindy; the more a person survives, the more we can suppose them to be cautious, and thus, the lower our estimate of their hazard rate from accidents).

-• The hazard rate from illnesses and internal conditions is a component influenced by genetic causes (subject to Lindy – the more a person survives, the less likely he is to have genetic conditions).
+The hazard rate from illnesses and internal conditions is a component influenced by genetic causes (subject to Lindy – the more a person survives, the less likely they are to have genetic conditions).

 The Lindy Effect, generalized

-Lindy is not just about time but also applies to other dimensions: space, cultures, uses, conditions, etc. Here are a few examples of practical applications.
+Lindy applies not just to time, but also to other dimensions: space, cultures, uses, conditions, etc. Here are a few examples of practical applications.

-Continuing the NYT bestseller example, a book sold in one country only might be successful because it’s a great book or because it talks about something very relevant to that country.
+Continuing the NYT bestseller example, a book sold in one country might be successful because it’s a great book or because it discusses something very relevant to that country.

-Once it’s translated & does well in another country, the odds it’s a great book increase.
+Once it’s translated and does well in another country, the odds that it’s a great book increase.

 I suppose the same works across cultures, use conditions, and most dimensions.
-(Remember the limitation of “estimates made by the Lindy Effect are subordinate to intrinsic limits.”
-For example, a book read in 150 countries is not likely to be read in 150 more countries, if there are only 200 of them on Earth.)
+(Remember the limitation that “estimates made by the Lindy Effect are subordinate to intrinsic limits.”
+For example, a book read in 150 countries is not likely to be read in 150 more countries if there are only 200 countries on Earth.)

-Therefore, we can often use the Lindy Effect to estimate not only life expectancy but also usefulness / relevance / maintainability across a wider range of conditions / use cases / skills, etc. (again, a reminder: it is probabilistic, not deterministic)
+Therefore, we can often use the Lindy Effect to estimate not only life expectancy but also usefulness, relevance, and maintainability across a wider range of conditions or use cases or skills, etc. (again, a reminder: it is probabilistic, not deterministic)

 Before closing this essay, I have two more remarks.